 When air conditioners cool your home, moisture accumulates and creates a byproduct called condensate.
 Most systems feature collection and drain devices to help control the accumulation of water, and other particles.
-The failure of a condensate drain can lead to drastic problems, so air conditioning maintenance is extremely important for these specialized parts.
+The failure of an ac condensate drain can lead to drastic problems, so air conditioning maintenance is extremely important for these specialized parts.

 What Is a Condensate Line?

 To effectively control condensate byproducts, the condensate line consists of a drain pan that collects the water and piping that disposes of the waste properly.
 The collection pan is usually located beneath the evaporator coils.
 This piping is connected to the pan and typically runs to and through an outside wall of your home so that it can remove the condensate and dispose of it.
 You should see a white pvc pipe running down one side of your home, and it should be dripping water steadily.
-This is the condensate pipe.
+This is the air conditioning condensate pipe.
 If your air conditioner is running and the pipe is not draining, check right away for a clog or stoppage.

 What If the Condensate Drain Fails?